Z3R0th-13/Enum/README.md

 # Enum
-Just a simple script to do some basic enumeration of a target system.
+Just a simple script to do some basic enumeration of a target system

 Credit to Matthew Graeber and his numerous works in Offensive PowerShell Credit to Andrew Chiles for numerous ideas for enumeration